Physician Resources

 How much potential pay matters in choosing oncology

-Pie chart showing how much a factor future pay influenced oncologists' choice of specialty
+Pie chart showing if oncologists factored potential pay into their choice of specialty

 This number is slightly smaller than the 83% of physicians overall who stated that future pay had only a minor or no factor in their choice of specialty.